Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array: section 1 0pt 24pt plus 6pt minus 6pt 16pt plus 6pt minus 4pt

 \section{\@startsection{section}{1}{0pt} {24pt plus 6pt minus 6pt} {16pt plus 6pt minus 4pt} { \normalfont \bfseries}}

 \makeatother

 \begingroup

-\bfseries Supplemental Material: \\ Probing false vacuum decay and bubble nucleation in Rydberg atom array \normalfont Yu-Xin Chao$^{1,2}$, Peiyun Ge$^{1,2}$, Zhen-Xing Hua$^{1}$, Chen Jia$^{1}$, Xiao Wang$^{3}$, Xinhui Liang$^{1}$, Zongpei Yue$^{1}$, Rong Lu$^{1}$,\\ Meng Khoon Tey$^{1,4,5}$, Xiao Wang$^{2,1,6}$, and Li You$^{1,2,4,5}$ \textit{$^{1}$State Key Laboratory of Low Dimensional Quantum Physics,\\ Department of Physics, Tsinghua University, Beijing 100084, China}\\ \textit{$^{2}$Beijing Academy of Quantum Information Sciences, Beijing 100193, China}\\ \textit{$^{3}$Department of Physics, Cornell University, Ithaca, NY, USA}\\ \textit{$^{4}$Frontier Science Center for Quantum Information, Beijing 100084, China}\\ \textit{$^{5}$Hefei National Laboratory, Hefei, Anhui 230088, China}\\ \textit{$^{6}$Department of Physics, University of Oxford, UK}\\ \justifying In this Supplemental Material, we provide additional details that support the main results of the Letter.
-In Section~\ref{SM.sec.ExperimentalProcedures} we summarize the details on the experimental realization of staggered longitudinal field and provide the time sequences of typical experiments.
-In Section~\ref{SM.sec.ExperimentalImperfections} we report the calibration of experimental errors, and how we include/compensate them in the numerical simulation in Fig.~3(b) in the main text.
-In Section~\ref{SM.sec.Decay_vs_deltal}, we analyze the exponential decay behavior studied in Figs.~2 and 3 in the main text and demonstrate that the same qualitative trend is obtained using an alternative fitting procedure.
-In Section~\ref{SM.sec.BCH} we present a BCH treatment of the AFM order and compute early-time coefficients (\(\langle\hat C_2\rangle\)) for N\'eel and PQG state, including the Transverse-Field-Ising-Model (TFIM) limit and a Hellmann--Feynman small-\(\Omega\) result, alongside with the fourth-order term and higher-order structure.
+\bfseries Supplemental Material: \\ Probing false vacuum decay and bubble nucleation in Rydberg atom array \normalfont Yu-Xin Chao$^{1,2,*}$, Peiyun Ge$^{1,2,*}$, Zhen-Xing Hua$^{1}$, Chen Jia$^{1}$, Xiao Wang$^{3}$, Xinhui Liang$^{1}$, Zongpei Yue$^{1}$, Rong Lu$^{1}$,\\ Meng Khoon Tey$^{1,4,5}$, Xiao Wang$^{1,2,6}$, and Li You$^{1,2,4,5}$ \textit{$^{1}$State Key Laboratory of Low Dimensional Quantum Physics,\\ Department of Physics, Tsinghua University, Beijing 100084, China}\\ \textit{$^{2}$Beijing Academy of Quantum Information Sciences, Beijing 100193, China}\\ \textit{$^{3}$Department of Physics, Cornell University, Ithaca, NY, USA}\\ \textit{$^{4}$Frontier Science Center for Quantum Information, Beijing 100084, China}\\ \textit{$^{5}$Hefei National Laboratory, Hefei, Anhui 230088, China}\\ \textit{$^{6}$Department of Physics, University of Oxford, Oxfordshire, UK}\\ \justifying In this Supplemental Material, we provide technical details supporting the experimental and theoretical results presented in the main text.
+Section~\ref{SM.sec.ExperimentalProcedures} details the experimental implementation of the staggered longitudinal field using spatial light modulators and outlines the time sequences for state preparation and measurement.
+In Section~\ref{SM.sec.ExperimentalImperfections}, we characterize experimental imperfections, including state preparation and measurement (SPAM) errors and decoherence, and describe their incorporation into our numerical modeling.
+Section~\ref{SM.sec.Decay_vs_deltal} elaborates on the analysis of exponential decay dynamics, verifying the robustness of the extracted decay rates with two different fitting protocols.
+Finally, Section~\ref{SM.sec.BCH} presents a Baker-Campbell-Hausdorff (BCH) expansion of the antiferromagnetic order parameter, providing an analytical derivation of the early-time dynamics that distinguishes the stability of the pre-quench ground (PQG) state from the Néel state.

 \endgroup